 The place where the Circus Maximus was built, was initially a large, flat area formerly known as Vallis Murcia.
 On the one hand, the valley used to drain rainwater towards the Tiber River.
 On the other hand, from the time of the city’s foundation, it was the perfect place for people to come together, conduct market activities, and socialize with other communities.

-In the 6th century BC, the fifth king of Rome, Tarquinius Priscus, gave the order to build a horse race track.
-This was the first part of the Circus Maximus; there were no grandstands or carceres at that time.
+In the 6th century BC, the fifth king of Rome, Tarquinius Priscus, ordered the construction of a horse race track.
+This was the first part of the Circus Maximus; there were no grandstands or carceres (explained below) at that time.
 The stream that flowed through the valley, was channeled and bridged.

 Republican period (509 - 27 BC)

 In 329 BC the carceres were built.
 The literal translation of the word carceres is dungeon or prison, but here it refers to the horses’ stables and the starting points for the race.
 Athletes entered the stadium through the Pompae gate and the Romans sat on the hills surrounding the circus to watch the spectacles.
 The grandstands were built later.